-Serve these simple Southern fried apples as a condiment with pork chops, a roast, or baked ham, or with a big breakfast or brunch.
+Serve these simple Southern fried apples as a condiment or side dish with pork chops, a roast, or baked ham, or enjoy them with a big breakfast or brunch.
 They make a nice accompaniment for a hearty breakfast casserole, French toast, or pancakes.

 They make an excellent dessert dish as well.
-Serve them warm with a scoop of ice cream or top the apples with whipped cream or whipped topping and sprinkle with some cinnamon sugar.
+Serve them warm with a scoop of ice cream or top the apples with whipped cream or whipped topping and sprinkle with a blend of cinnamon and sugar.

 It is an easy dish to make, and such a tasty way to use fresh apples any time of the year.
 The apples can be peeled or left with the peels on for a more rustic and traditional dish.
 This version includes cinnamon and nutmeg, but they can be prepared without the spices or with cinnamon alone.